tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   ![sort index](Images/sort_index.png)

-* Additionally we can set a new index and *then* sort.
+* We can also set a new index and *then* sort.
 In the following example, we set the `Price` column as the index and then sort based on descending price values.

   ![set-index-sort.png](Images/set-index-sort.png)

-Close this activity by highlighting the following about sorting and the skills that students will learn in today's class:
+Close this activity by highlighting the following about sorting, and the skills that students will learn in today's class:

 * Today's activities will provide the foundation you need to begin grouping and aggregating data.

-* It's common to group and aggregate financial data by some different metrics, including dates, tickers, and categories.
+* It's common to group and aggregate financial data by different metrics, including dates, tickers, and categories.

 * Example use cases include determining the average close price for a list of stock tickers and aggregating data (summing, adding, averaging) over time (e.g., 3-month intervals).